Our name

 In the spring of 2012, Google began to downgrade the Moorings in all search results, and total activity fell sharply to less than 100,000 visits in 2013.
 Afterward it moved upward again, reaching 140,000 visits in 2020.

-Since November of 2020, there has, however, been a sharp downturn in activity, perhaps as a result of Google reducing referrals to all sites promoting a conservative or Christian viewpoint.
+Since November of 2020, there has, however, been a sharp downturn in activity as a result of Google providing few referrals in response to searches online.

 The total number of visits since the site's inception now totals about 3,500,000.